jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

     - reduces the risk of a particular type of vuln
     - enforceable across all of an org's software development efforts
     - verifiably implemented
-  - Note: secure coding standards, rigorously applied, is the best way to reduce source code vulns; coding standards ensures devs always do certain things in a certain way, while avoiding others
+  - Note: secure coding standards, rigorously applied, is the best way to reduce source code vulns; coding standards ensure devs always do certain things in a certain way, while avoiding others
   - Secure coding guidelines are recommended practices that tend to be less specific than standards
     - e.g. consistently formatted code comments, or keeping code functions short/tight